microsoft/AcademicContent/Workshop/AI and Machine Learning/Video Indexer/Video Indexer.md

 <a name="Exercise1"></a>
 ## Exercise 1: Index a collection of videos ##

-In this exercise, you will use the Video Indexer portal to submit for indexing three short educational videos created by Microsoft.
-You can upload videos from your local file system, or provide URLs from which the videos can be retrieved.
-The videos you will upload are publicly available MP4s that have been loaded into Azure blob storage, so you will upload them by URL.
+In this exercise, you will use the Video Indexer portal to index three short educational videos created by Microsoft.
+You can upload videos from your local file system, or provide video URLs.
+The videos you will index are publicly available MP4s that have been loaded into Azure blob storage, so you will upload them by URL.

 1. Open the [Video Indexer portal](https://www.videoindexer.ai/) in your browser and click **Get Started**.
 Then click **Sign in with a Live or Outlook account** and sign in using your Microsoft account.
 Answer **Yes** if prompted to let this app access your info.